sagaxyz/node-infra/docs/pegasus_architecture.md

 This is what happens in several scenarios.

 A chainlet is created:
-1. A user submits a chianlet creation transaction
+1. A user submits a chainlet creation transaction
 1. The controller reads from the local SPC node the data of the new chainlets
 1. Since the deployment is not present in the cluster, the controller deploys a chainlet deployment with the data read from SPC (e.g.: genesis params, chain id, etc)
 1. If there is not an available load balancer slot it spins up a new LoadBalancer service